Pothole Damage: The Known and Unknown Damages to Your Tires

 What to Do if You Hit a Pothole

 The best thing you can do to avoid issues related to potholes is to be an alert and cautious driver, so that you can avoid potholes altogether.
-If you do happen to hit one, be sure to bring your vehicle in to Goodyear Auto Service for an inspection by one of our service technicians, even if it doesn’t appear to have experienced any damage.
+If you do happen to hit one, be sure to bring your vehicle in to Goodyear Auto Service for a Free 29-Point Inspection by one of our service technicians, even if it doesn’t appear to have experienced any damage.